-Our Relative TSR for the three-year performance period ended December 31, 2021 of approximately-648 basis points underperformed the threshold performance hurdle of -300 basis points, and our TSR for the three-year performance period ended December 31, 2021 of 1.84% also underperformed the threshold performance hurdle of 8%.
-Therefore, neither the Relative TSR-based nor the TSR-based equity incentives for that period were earned, and no performance-based equity awards for the three-year period ended December 31, 2021 were earned or vested, reflecting strong alignment of pay and performance.
+Our Relative TSR for the three-year performance period ended December 31, 2023 of approximately 400 basis points in excess of the Index exceeded the high performance hurdle of +300 basis points, and our Absolute TSR for the three-year performance period ended December 31, 2023 of 4.43% underperformed the threshold performance hurdle of 8%.

+Therefore, while the Relative TSR-based equity incentives for the three-year period ended December 31, 2023 were earned, the Absolute TSR-based equity incentives for that period were not earned, reflecting strong alignment of pay and performance.

-Our Relative TSR and TSR for these purposes are based on November and December average closing stock prices before the beginning and at the end of the three-year performance period.
-As a result, the numbers are different than shown in the "3-Year Total Return" bar chart under "TSR Annualized Performance for Multi-Year Periods ended December 31, 2021."
+Our Relative TSR and Absolute TSR for these purposes are based on November and December average closing stock prices before the beginning and at the end of the three-year performance period.
+As a result, the numbers are different than shown in the "3-Year Total Return" bar chart under "Absolute TSR Annualized Performance for Multi-Year Periods ended December 31, 2023."

-For more detail and discussion regarding long-term incentive compensation earned and tracking over other three-year performance periods, see "Our Compensation Decisions and Results for 2021 - Performance Results for Long-Term Equity Incentives ended December 31, 2021."
+For more detail and discussion regarding long-term incentive compensation earned and tracking over other three-year performance periods, see "Our Compensation Decisions and Results for 2023 - Performance Results for Long-Term Equity Incentives ended December 31, 2023."